kodecocodes/i9t/contacts/contacts.markdown

 This `guard` statement ensures that the user granted the app access to their contacts.
 If they did not, you show the user an alert using the code you just added.

-Run the app in the simulator, and select the "Create Contact" row action for a contact.
+Run the app in the simulator, and select the **Create Contact** row action for a contact.

 ![width=32%](/images/14-PermissionAlert.png)